 The Legend of Zelda: Skyward Sword was formally announced at E3 2010, during a Nintendo Press Conference held on June 17th, 2010.
 Although Twilight Princess was released on Wii alongside the Gamecube version, Skyward Sword was the first proper Zelda game made exclusively for the console.
 Chronologically, it is the first game in the series, detailing the origin of the Master Sword.
 The game required the MotionPlus accessory to play, similar to how Majora's Mask required the N64 "Expansion Pak," as the core mechanics of the game were based around 1:1 swordplay.
 The Legend of Zelda: Skyward Sword was released on November 20th 2011.

-Many Legend of Zelda games have been released on handheld systems.
-The first handheld Legend of Zelda game was released on June 6, 1993 as The Legend of Zelda: Link's Awakening on the Game Boy.
+Nearly as many core Legend of Zelda games have been released on handheld systems as on home consoles.
+The first handheld Legend of Zelda game was released on June 6, 1993, in The Legend of Zelda: Link's Awakening on the Game Boy.
 The game featured traditional top-down Legend of Zelda gameplay.
-This time around, Link was on Koholint Island (marking the first time a Legend of Zelda game took place outside of Hyrule).
+This time around, Link was shipwrecked on Koholint Island (marking the first time a Legend of Zelda game took place outside of Hyrule).

 It introduced several new abilities for Link, including the ability to jump (which was utilized in side-scrolling portions akin to Zelda II).
 This was one of the few games to not have Princess Zelda, the Triforce, or Ganon in it.
-Link's Awakening was later released on the Game Boy Color as an enhanced version titled The Legend of Zelda: Link's Awakening DX.
+Link's Awakening was later released on the Game Boy Color as an enhanced version titled The Legend of Zelda: Link's Awakening DX, which, aside from being in full-color, included an extra dungeon that relied specifically on the use of color.

 It is notable that these two games were developed by Capcom's in-house development team, Flagship.
 Originally, there were going to be three games, but the password system proved to be too complex, so they scrapped the third title.
 Oracle of Ages is the more puzzle-oriented of the two, while Oracle of Seasons is more action-based (although Oracle of Ages is generally considered the better of the two).

 In 2005, The Legend of Zelda: The Minish Cap was released.
-This game is explaining the origins of not only Link's trademark green cap, but also the Four Swords.
-Ganon (or Ganondorf) does not appear in this game, but rather Vaati is the enemy.
+This was the last Zelda game to be developed by Capcom.
+The game explains the origins of not only Link's trademark green cap, but also the Four Swords.
+Ganon (or Ganondorf) does not appear in this game; a new villain by the name of Vaati is introduced.

 The Legend of Zelda: Phantom Hourglass was released in 2007 for the Nintendo DS.
 It is a direct sequel to Wind Waker, so naturally it has the same cel-shaded visuals.
 Phantom Hourglass is the same top-down view as other Legend of Zelda games, but there is a catch.